Home Cocktails Ordinary Drink Turf Cocktail

 Common Mistake

-A common mistake is over-stirring the cocktail, which can dilute the flavors; aim for a gentle stir to maintain the drink's integrity.
+A common mistake is over-stirring the cocktail, which can dilute the flavors and affect the overall balance of the drink.

 Frequently Asked Questions